xdNecron/TSVFilter/README.md

 Begin with giving the script a source file.
 Click ***Open file*** and then choose the desired TSV file.
 The file will be displayed in the outlined window for you to check if it's the correct one.

 The ***Next*** button should be unlocked now.
-After clicking you will be taken to configuration menu.
+After clicking it you will be taken to configuration menu.
 Here you can choose different methods of filtering based on a column in the data table.

 Each column has its own small menu with a check box and two entry boxes (except for UPDOWN menu).
 In those you may insert the desired tolerances.

 ![Config menu screenshot](https://imgur.com/wAAMACj.png)

-> If you do not want to use a tolerance, leave the entry empty.
+> If you do not want to spcify a tolerance, leave the entry empty.
 You can unecheck the box but keep the text in the entries - the script will ignore them.

 After setting everything up, click ***Process*** and let the sript run.
 After it's finished, a pop-up message will be shown and output saved in ***<span>out.tsv</span>***.
 This file will be overwritten with new information each time ***Process*** is clicked, so make sure to rename or move the file to another directory.